MichaelOsuji/Deep-Learning-Algorithm/README.md

 # PortfolioProject Repository
-This Portfolio project repository shows my personal project undertaken by myself to show skills and competence in the SQL and python
+This project repository shows my personal project undertaken by myself to show skills and competence in the SQL, python and Machine Learning